discovermayank/stock_trading_app/README.md

 5. Database - All data is maintained in NoSQL MongoDb and queried using mongoose apis.

 Tech Stack :

     Frontend : React and its complimentary frameworks.

-Backend : Node and Express
+    Backend : Node and Express.

     Other Frameworks : Axios, Lodash, Concurrently and Bootstrap.

     Database : MongoDB and Mongoose.